geographiclib/geographiclib/python/doc/geodesics.rst

 Vincenty (1975) in the following respects:

-* The results are accurate to round-off for terrestrial ellipsoids (the error in the distance is less then 15 nanometers, compared to 0.1 mm for Vincenty).
+* The results are accurate to round-off for terrestrial ellipsoids (the error in the distance is less than 15 nanometers, compared to 0.1 mm for Vincenty).
 * The solution of the inverse problem is always found.
 (Vincenty's method fails to converge for nearly antipodal points.)